-For a trip to be insured, you need to buy the insurance before your planned departure date and it must cover you for the whole time you'll be away.
+This insurance covers you for all the trips you take in a year that are as long as or shorter than the number of days you'll select.
 All trips start the day you leave your home province or territory and end the day you come back.